ElizabethChacko/cprograms_eliz/README.md

     This repository is licensed under the MIT License – you’re free to use, modify, and distribute the code with proper credit.

-🙏 Acknowledgements

-    Thanks to all contributors for their time and effort.Open-source community for providing tools and inspiration.
-📌 Notes

-    This repository is meant for learning C programming through hands-on practice.All programs are written in standard C and can be compiled with gcc.